 - Clients include The New York Times, Crosscut, Forterra, Seattle Times, Seattle Weekly, Outdoor Photographer, Scout.com, Marriott International, Prospects Nation, Peach State Basketball, Check Me Out Showcases, various local small businesses.
 Projects included web series development and script writing, and sports-related Web content and development.

-- Race and social justice columnist for Crosscut: Four first-place awards from Society of Professional Journalists, including three for 2019.
+- Race and social justice columnist for Crosscut: Five first-place awards from Society of Professional Journalists, including three for 2019.

 - Columnist, South Seattle Emerald: Second Place from Best of the West, specialty column.